 How did you discover your passion for Lighting Product Design?

 Your winning project is the Opteris Chandelier, can you please explain to us, what was your creative journey?
-What is the signification behind the Opteris Chandelier?
+What is the significance behind the Opteris Chandelier?

-Any design can be expressed with plan and section.
+Any design can be expressed with a plan and section.
 The most basic of shapes would have the same section in three orthogonal planes.
-Additionally, there are basic forms of geometry like the triangle, circle, or square.
+Additionally, there are basic forms of geometry like triangles, circles, or squares.
 These are ideal shapes that really don’t occur in nature and for me feel static and less inspiring.
-I use NURBS modeling in my designs because they more accurately depict forms found in nature.
+I use NURBS modelling in my designs because they more accurately depict forms found in nature.
 The Opteris is an exploration of these principles.
-It contains 104 unique NURBS based sections.
+It contains 104 unique NURBS-based sections.
 The geometry is so powerful that it appears to be in motion.

 In general, where is your inspiration from?